Elderplan Frequently Asked Questions

 Elderplan is also part of MJHS, a not-for-profit health system.
 Should you require access to additional support and guidance over time and choose to receive services from MJHS, the Elderplan team can work together across the system to coordinate your care better and make it easier for you.

-We are proud to be the only health plan that offers a 5-star Medicaid Advantage Plus (MAP) plan and a 5-star Managed Long-Term Care plan in New York State*.
+We are proud to be the only health plan that offers a 5-star Medicaid Advantage Plus (MAP) plan in New York State*.

 Depending on your health plan, we can provide coverage if you live in the Bronx, Dutchess, Kings, Monroe, Nassau, New York, Orange, Putnam, Queens, Richmond, Rockland, Suffolk, Westchester, Ontario, Orleans, Seneca, Yates, and Livingston counties.